gadossey/content-ops-starter/content/pages/blog/index.md

   title:
     textAlign: center
 seo:
-  metaTitle: Blog - Demo site
+  metaTitle: Blog - Man and Man Enterprise
-  metaDescription: >-
+  metaDescription: >
-    This is the blog of the demo site where we post about technology, product, and design.
+    Welcome to the blog of Man and Man Enterprise, where we share insights on our innovative and efficient cookstoves, sustainability efforts, and impact stories from Ghana.
-  socialImage: /images/img-placeholder.svg
+  socialImage: /images/cookstove.jpg
   type: Seo
 type: PostFeedLayout
 bottomSections: []